 The Perfect Diet for Your Bunny

-| Food Item | Percentage of Diet | Why it’s needed |
+| Food Item | % of Diet | Why It’s Needed |

-| Timothy Hay | 80% | Keeps teeth short and digestion moving. |
+| Timothy Hay | 80% | Keeps teeth short and digestion moving |

-| Fresh Greens | 15% | Provides vitamins (Romaine, Cilantro, Kale). |
+| Fresh Greens | 15% | Vitamins (Romaine, Cilantro, Kale) |

-| Pellets | 5% | Concentrated nutrients (look for grain-free in 2025). |
+| Pellets | 5% | Concentrated nutrients (grain-free preferred) |

-| Fresh Water | Always Available | Must be clean and changed daily. |
+| Fresh Water | Always | Must be clean and changed daily |

 Health & Lifespan: What Every Owner Should Know